Skip to main content

 If you’ve been paying attention, you know what potential questions you’re going to get asked.
 Prepare your points ahead of time for yourself or your spokesperson.
 Don’t try and pull the rug out from under them.
 You always want to be able to answer media questions like “Why?”
 For example: “Why is this important?
 Why are you doing this now?
 Why is this relevant?”
 If you are being compared to a competitor, make sure you can highlight where you differ.
 The more you sound unsure or beat around the bush, the less credible you look.
 Also be prepared to offer a public apology.

 Especially with digital media and social media platforms, it’s close to impossible to stay ahead of a story — especially when the story is bad.
-News, whether good or bad, spreads fast and emotions run high.
+As seen with any recent pr crisis, news, whether good or bad, spreads fast and emotions run high.
 Public scrutiny is a legitimate issue for any brand.
-Negative online reviews and customer service interactions quickly ruin your brand’s perception.
+Negative online reviews and customer service interactions can cause reputational damage in real time.

 After this is over, if you’ve kept your head down, stayed calm, and made yourself accessible to the media — you will have new media contacts.
+If you are having a hard time building these media relations, there are ways to find journalists’ email addresses.
 It’s in your best interest to continue following what they write, who they are, where they are based, etc. Since there is already a relationship intact, chances are higher that they may be willing to work with you on a more positive story down the road.
 Follow them on Twitter, comment on their articles in the “comment” section and better yet, share their content.
+For more information on building relationships with journalists, check out this article

 It’s a tough day when bad press strikes, but these steps can at least point you in the right direction to make things better.
-If things really start to escalate and you find that your DIY tactics aren’t doing the trick, there are PR firms that specialize solely on crisis communications.
-A quick Google search will get you results, or be proactive and start asking around.
+If things really start to escalate and you find that your DIY tactics aren’t doing the trick, there are crisis communication firms that have managed brands with bad reputations in the past.
+A quick Google search will get you results for companies and freelancers focusing on brand and reputation management, or be proactive and start asking around.

 For the solopreneur, business owner, and early-stage entrepreneur, simplicity is key.
 One way to keep things simple is to make sure you are clear on what you stand for and what you have to say on certain topics.
 When you have this clarity, it’s easier to stay on track when answering questions.